 Trikala is a city in northwestern Thessaly, Greece, and the capital of the Trikala regional unit.
 The railway Palaiofarsalos–Kalambaka crosses the region as part of the TEN-T Corridor Orient/East – Med.
 One main concern is to reduce traffic congestion within the city centre of the city by providing better public connection to the surrounding and rural areas.
-Trikala envisages releasing their SUMP based on Harmony results.
+The drone demonstration run from September to November 2021.
+Trikala envisages releasing their SUMP based on the HARMONY results.

 HARMONY in Trikala

 The pilot in Trikala is focusing on urban air mobility systems and services.
 It consists of a drone delivery service for medicines from the city centre to the pharmacies in the surrounding rural areas, serving primarily the urgent needs of elderly and other vulnerable social groups with limited access to mobility services.

 - Engage stakeholders and citizens to investigate their requirements in terms of urban, suburban and rural mobility;

 - Demonstrate drones for transferring medicines from the city centre to the surrounding areas and villages;